 Jayson earned a Bachelor of Science degree in Physics at Montana State University in 2010.
-He has been a member of the Physics Education Research Laboratory since Fall 2010.
+He was a member of the Physics Education Research Laboratory from Fall 2010 to Fall 2015.

-Jayson has been teaching in the courses Intuitive Quantum Physics (PHY 105), Algebra Physics I (PHY 107), and Calculus Physics II (PHY 122) at the University of Maine.
+Jayson has taught in the courses Intuitive Quantum Physics (PHY 105), Algebra Physics I (PHY 107), and Calculus Physics II (PHY 122) at the University of Maine.

-In his research, Jayson is using the Experience Sampling Method to look at the impact of the Learning Assistance Program on subjective student experiences relative to student learning within the course.
-His research also focuses on gender aspects within the introductory physics courses and the impacts of stereotype threat on student learning and experience.
+In his research, Jayson used the Experience Sampling Method to look at the impact of the Learning Assistance Program on subjective student experiences relative to student learning within the course.
+His research also focused on gender aspects within the introductory physics courses and the impacts of stereotype threat on student learning and experience.